vga101/gaiasky/docs/Controls.rst

-The actions depend on the current camera mode (focus, free, spacecraft), and can be
+The actions depend on the current camera mode (focus, free, spacecraft), and are described below:

 .. _gamepad-focus-mode: